hassaanjamil/hj-android-app-twitter-sample/README.md

 ![Alt text](screenshots/18.jpg?raw=true "Screenshot")
 14. You can have Debug SHA-1 from your android studio, selecting gradle tab, then ":app>>Tasks>>android then right-click on signingReport option and Run the script in console output you will find SHA-1 as shown:<br/>
 ![Alt text](screenshots/19.jpg?raw=true "Screenshot")

+> You can also integrate twitter in your application project using necessary configurations made in the sample project.